ABOUT THE PROGRAMME

 |Duration & Attendance||Qualification||Tuition fees||Fee type|

-- International entry requirements: Students should have a good first degree in a related subject.
-We welcome applications from students of all ages, and view both prior academic and professional experience as valuable.
-Students who do not speak English as their first language are required to produce evidence that within the previous two years they have achieved an IELTS exam score of 6.5 with 6 in writing.
+- International entry requirements: Candidates who do not speak English as their first language are required to produce evidence that within the previous two years they have achieved at least 93 in the TOEFL internet test, with an additional writing test score of TWE 24 or an IELTS exam score of 6.5 with 6 in writing.

 - IELTS score: 6.5